suncoast-devs/handbook/lessons/misc-quick-reference/interview-questions.md

 - Explain “this” in javascript.
 - What is the event loop in javascript?
 - What is a closure, and how/why would you use one?
-- explain == vs ===
+- explain == vs === .

 #### General Back End

 - What is your least/most favorite language that you use and why?
 - How would you improve (a technology you have used a lot)?
-- Explain MVC vs MVVM vs MVP
+- Explain MVC vs MVVM vs MVP.
 - How much do you know about concurrency and programming?
-- Describe or give an example of asynchronous programming?
+- Describe or give an example of asynchronous programming.
 - Have you ever encountered a scalability issue?
 How did you solve that?
-- Describe one instance that you used a caching solution before
+- Describe one instance that you used a caching solution before.
-- Compare and contrast FP and OOP
+- Compare and contrast FP and OOP.
-- Inheritance vs Composition?
+- Inheritance vs Composition.
 - What is tail recursion?
-- Horizontal vs Vertical Scaling solutions
+- Horizontal vs Vertical Scaling solutions.
 - What is an idempotent operation?
 - What is Blue-green deployment?
 - Have you used a CI server?